stand-art/jaxn/Specification.md

 #### Notes

 Object keys are strings, wherefore the tokens `true`, `null`, and `false` are unambiguous shortcuts for `"true"`, `"null"`, and `"false"` when used in an object key position.
 Strings in object key positions can use the extended syntax for strings including the single-quoted variant, additional escape sequences and string concatenation, however unquoted object keys can **not** be concatenated.

+Unquoted object keys are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
+They are passed on as normal strings from the parser.

 ## Trailing Comma